 If you would like to listen to the book at home, here is a free link.
 Please ask your child questions about the story to encourage discussion about this wonderful book.

 This term, our PE days have changed and are Wednesday and Friday.
 Our Wednesday session will be Hockey with Mr Herring.
 Wednesdays have been nicknamed ‘wet Wednesday’ at school so please ensure you come to school in suitable attire for the weather.
 Friday, we will be doing gymnastics in the hall.
 Please come to school on P.E. days in your kit.

 Please ensure that you have the correct PE kit and it is all labelled.

-A paper copy of your home learning will be handed out however, it is also available in the 'Home learning' section of the Google Classroom.
-Home learning was completed well during the first terms and has really helped to consolidate the children's knowledge of the basics.
+A paper copy of your home learning will be handed out at the beginning of term.
 Quality not quantity is the key!
-A quick reminder that presentation in your home learning book should be of the same standard as that in the class.
+A quick reminder that the presentation in your home learning book should be of the same standard as that in the class.
 Homework is due on Thursday.

-Spellings for the term have been handed out and children should practice these weekly ready for our spelling quiz, to check progress, on a Thursday.
-There are some ideas on ways to help embed those spellings and rules on the Google Classroom.
+Spellings for the term will be handed out and children should practise these weekly ready for our spelling quiz, to check progress, on a Thursday.

 Reading is a passion of mine and the children will have lots of opportunities to read in school, however, nothing beats reading little and often at home.
 Woodpeckers are all fantastic readers, the skills they are improving on now are their comprehension.
 Reading improves spelling, widens vocabulary and promotes creativity in writing.
 Being a skilled and well read Woodpecker improves learning across all areas of the curriculum.
 We have a fantastic reading reward system called 'Read-opoly' in Woodpeckers which many of the children have already been lucky enough to win a reward on.
 Remember to read 4 times a week in order to move around the board.